SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 48 hours is an eternity in most public spaces.
 Bathrooms, lunchrooms, and even stairwells can encounter thousands of different people in 48 hours.
 Each providing the opportunity to deposit (or pick up) a wee little traveler.

 In the span of 12 hours, handprints will cover most surfaces in a public space.
 Consider that only 5% of people properly wash their hands after using the bathroom.
-Can you guess at the number that do after a cough, sneeze, or even a subtle nose pick?
+Can you guess the number that comes after a cough, sneeze, or even a subtle nose pick?

 Death from Above: The Cough and Sneeze